Arrhythmia

 There are many treatments for arrhythmia.
 A cardiologist will determine which is most appropriate according to the type of arrhythmia and the patient’s condition.

-• Catheter Ablation: The most common and standard treatment method today, this minimally invasive surgery is usually performed under local anesthesia.
+• Catheter Ablation: The common and standard treatment method today, this minimally invasive surgery is usually performed under local anesthesia.
 The cardiologist guides the catheter towards the ventricle and uses electrodes at its end to find and correct parts causing the abnormal heartbeat.
 It can deal with a variety of arrhythmia problems with a high success rate, and is expected to replace medication in the future.

 • Instrument Implants: Artificial cardiac defibrillators, pacemakers, or cardiac resynchronization therapy devices are implants in the chest of arrhythmia patients.
 The heart is stimulated through preadjusted electrical pulses to correct the heartbeat’s rhythm, thus improving cardiac function and reducing the risk of sudden death.